-Violins - Hire a violinist for recording sessions.
+Violins - Hire an online violinist for recording sessions.

 For centuries the violin has proved to be one of the most versatile of all instruments of the string section, being used in practically everything from classical music, jazz, rock and pop through to bluegrass, country and folk.

 With a range of over four octaves starting from the G below middle C, a wide variety of bowing techniques and articulations, a session violinist can produce a wide variety of different sounds.